 Of course, Aronofsky and Scott are certainly not bound to honor the concerns of religious communities.
 In fact, decrying the lack of biblical values in these movies simply diverts attention away from exploring the values that these narratives do promote.
 For example, observers of Noah have pointed to its focus on stewardship of the environment, while Scott has been praised for his portrayal of Moses as a “skeptical humanist” and his attempt at natural explanations for the plagues of Egypt.
 Nevertheless, I find that both films share a more troubling message for moviegoers: a message of escapist fantasy that is deeply imbedded within their plot lines.

 Joseph Campbell’s idea of the “monomyth,” introduced in his The Hero with a Thousand Faces (1949), is helpful here.
-Campbell analyzed myths from around the world and observed that the monomyth is a plot line that unfolds in a roughly predictable sequence that ends with victory for the hero: “A hero ventures forth from the world of common day into a region of supernatural wonder: fabulous forces are there encountered and a decisive victory is won: the hero comes back from this mysterious adventure with the power to bestow boons on his fellow man.”1 In other words, the hero moves from the ordinary world of known human experience into an unknown extraordinary world of heroic adventure, and then returns to the ordinary world after resolving the conflict.
+Campbell analyzed myths from around the world and observed that the monomyth is a plot line that unfolds in a roughly predictable sequence that ends with victory for the hero: “A hero ventures forth from the world of common day into a region of supernatural wonder: fabulous forces are there encountered and a decisive victory is won: the hero comes back from this mysterious adventure with the power to bestow boons on his fellow man.” ((Joseph Campbell, The Hero with a Thousand Faces, 3rd ed.
+(California: New World Library, 2008), 23.))
+In other words, the hero moves from the ordinary world of known human experience into an unknown extraordinary world of heroic adventure, and then returns to the ordinary world after resolving the conflict.
 Campbell’s observations have proven remarkably influential within the film industry, and many examples share elements of this basic hero journey pattern.